 Amy Little has been a volunteer at Working Bikes since its inception, and a board member for 6 years.
 She manages real estate for a living, while volunteering for groups with an environmental bent, including the League of Women Voters and Working Bikes.
 Amy has a BA in Economics from Wellesley College, and an MBA from Kellogg School of Management, Northwestern.
 She also spent two years in the US Peace Corps in Guatemala, and is fluent in Spanish.
 Amy is married to Lee Ravenscroft and the mother of one son, Magnus, who studies Engineering at Purdue.

-Working Bikes founder and Board President Lee Ravenscroft holds degrees in Elementary Education from the University of Wisconsin and Electrical Engineering from the University of Illinois (a Quadruple E Degree, you could say).
+Working Bikes founder and President Emeritus Lee Ravenscroft holds degrees in Elementary Education from the University of Wisconsin and Electrical Engineering from the University of Illinois (a Quadruple E Degree, you could say).
 As an engineer, Lee worked for Rockwell International, Contemporary Control Systems, and Commonwealth Edison.
 In the non-profit sector he worked with Tecnica and the Nicaragua Solidarity Committee.
 Lee was motivated to start Working Bikes in 1999, after he spotted a truck loaded with bikes on its way to the dump.
 He followed the truck and collected the bikes, returning most Mondays for the next five years.
 Looking to the work of Bikes Not Bombs, Pastors for Peace, and the American Friends Service Committee, Lee’s bike salvaging evolved into the organization that would become Working Bikes.

 Pete Travnicek is the Treasurer of Working Bikes.
 He joined the organization as a volunteer in the fall of 2009, following the pursuit of a used bike seat for his road bike, and has been a board member since 2010.
 Pete spent 8 years on Wall Street prior to obtaining his MBA at The University of Notre Dame and currently works in financial software sales.
 His goal within Working Bikes is to expand the organization’s footprint via sound and transparent financial decision making.
 Pete lives with his wife and two children in the East Ukranian Village neighborhood of Chicago.